Over half of all website traffic comes from organic search engines like Google and Bing.

 Whenever you link to internal pages within your content, you’ll want to optimize your anchor text to give Google more context about what the linked page is about.
 Anchor text refers to the text that is hyperlinked.

 When adding anchor text, include keywords when it makes sense, and avoid generic anchor text that doesn’t say much about the link, such as “click here.”
-For example, at Engagency, we might encourage you to “Learn more about our Sitecore implementations,” but we wouldn’t tell you to “Click here to learn about our Sitecore implementations.”
+For example, at Engagency, we might encourage you to “Learn more about our Optimizely migration services,” but we wouldn’t tell you to “Click here to learn about our Optimizely Migration Services.”

 5. Add appropriate schema markup.